Git, GitHub and GitLab and their benefits

 .call();

 You can also use different objects in JGit, such as blob, commit or tag.
-Each one has their own command for it.
+Each has its own command.

 Along with Git, you may also see GitHub.
 However, these two terms mean two different things, so it’s important not to confuse them.
 GitHub is a web hosting provider for software development and version control using Git.

 GitHub offers distributed source code management through Git.
-In addition, it also provides users with other features.
-These include, for example:
+In addition, Git Hub provides users with other features.
+It:

-The development of GitHub started in 2008, when it was launched.
+Development of GitHub began in 2008, when it was launched.
 Its developers and founders were Tom Preston-Werner, Chris Wanstrath, PJ Hyett and Scott Chacon.
 Ten years after its launch, GitHub became a subsidiary of Microsoft.

 Another system that uses Git is GitLab.
 It is a web-based Git repository with wikis, or sites that allow users to add content, and with support for bug tracking.
 Like GitHub, GitLab provides hosting, but also allows the software to be used on third-party servers.

-GitLab was written by Dmitriy Zaporozhets and Sytse “Sid” Sijbrandij in Ruby.
+GitLab was written in Ruby by Dmitriy Zaporozhets and Sytse “Sid” Sijbrandij.
 Shortly after its launch, GitLab split into two different tools:

 Another interesting thing is that GitLab is very popular.
 It is used by well-known companies such as SpaceX, IBM and Alibaba Group.